-I have viewed the HIPAA video and understand the ramifications of a biding by the said Procedure.
-Student Date Instructor/Nursing Advisor Date This document becomes a permanent part of the student's file maint files. ained in the ASN Program student Revised: 5/17
+I have viewed the HIPAA video and understand the ramifications of abiding by the said Procedure.

+Student Date Instructor/Nursing Advisor Date

+This document becomes a permanent part of the student's file maintained in the ASN Program student files.